Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 Trusting the Enterprise

-What you do see, a lot, in rural America, is support for a president who regularly attacks journalists with pronouncements of "fake news" and the media as "enemy of the people."
+What you do see, a lot, in rural America is support for a president who regularly attacks journalists with pronouncements of "fake news" and the media as "enemy of the people."

 Donald Trump won nearly 70 percent of Malheur County's votes in the 2016 election.
 For some in Vale, that support extends to Trump's anti-media message.

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.